City of Biddeford's COVID-19 Procedures

 The City Clerk’s Office will be open to the public for all services from 8 AM – 4 PM.
 You must be in line by 4 PM in order to be assisted.
 Online services will continue to be available for your convenience and we encourage you to use them whenever possible.
 Please enter the City Clerk’s Office from the Main Street side of the building only.

-We expect that long lines in the Clerk’s Office will continue throughout the month of June.
+Only five people will be allowed in the Clerk's Office at one time.
 We ask that you please be patient with staff as they assist other residents.
 Please keep in mind that you may be asked to line up outside of the building along Adams Street in order to keep a six-foot distance from the person in front of you.

 Code Enforcement is also open for walk-in service from 8 AM – 4 PM.
 This department has its own separate entrance on Main Street, which is marked by a green awning reading “Code Enforcement”.
 Due to the size of the Code Enforcement Office lobby, only one person will be allowed in the lobby area at a time.

 For building, plumbing, electrical, and special event permit applications, you may continue to collect paper copies of application forms outside of the office and submit them by using the drop box.
 Permit applications can also be downloaded from the Code Enforcement webpage.

 All Other Offices